dustinpfister/blog_posts/_posts/linux-ln.md

 <!-- more -->

 ## 1 - Soft or Symbolic links using the Linux ln command

+Although the default is hard links actually it might be a good idea to start out with soft links.
+The main difference between soft links and hard links is that a soft link will just store a location to a file, and not a link to the actual data.
+So then when a source file is deleted that will in turn effect the soft link as the resource is no longer there.
+More on this when it comes to getting into hard links but for now lets just start out with this simple kind of link.

 ### 1.1 - basic soft link example